xiix0/scam/README.md

-You will step on the night soil of many countries.
+Day of inquiry.
+You will be subpoenaed.